-It’s a every testers question.
+It’s an every tester question.
 How to be a good tester?
-Apart from the technical knowledge, testing skills, tester should have some personal level skills which will help them to build a good rapport in the testing team.
+Apart from the technical knowledge, testing skills, the tester should have some personal level skills which will help them to build a good rapport with the testing team.

-Testers don’t want to tell them that they have ugly baby, but unfortunately its our job.
+Testers don’t want to tell them that they have an ugly baby, but unfortunately, it’s our job.
 So effectively tester can convey the message to the developers without hurting them.
 How can be this done?
-Ya that is the skill of a good tester!
+Ya, that is the skill of a good tester!

 Here are the tips sated by Dave to handle such a delicate situation:

 Tell developers what are your plans to attack their application.